STS-43: Crew

-Crew seating arrangements
+Crew seat assignments

 Preparations and launch

-The launch took place on August 2, 1991, 11:01:59 a.m.
-EDT.
+The launch took place on August 2, 1991 at 15:02:00 UTC (11:02 am EDT, local time at the launch site).
 Launch was originally set for July 23, 1991, but was moved to July 24 to allow time to replace a faulty integrated electronics assembly that controls orbiter/external tank separation.
 The mission was postponed again about five hours before liftoff on July 24, 1991, due to a faulty main engine controller on the number three main engine.
 The controller was replaced and retested; launch was reset for August 1, 1991.
 Liftoff set for 11:01 a.m. delayed due to cabin pressure vent valve reading and postponed at 12:28 p.m. due to unacceptable return-to-launch site weather conditions.
 Launch finally occurred on August 2, 1991, without further delays.

 Mission highlights

 The primary payload, TDRS-E, attached to an Inertial Upper Stage (IUS), was deployed about six hours into flight, and the IUS propelled the satellite into geosynchronous orbit.
 TDRS-5 became the fourth member of the orbiting TDRS cluster.
 Secondary payloads were Space Station Heat Pipe Advanced Radiator Element (SHARE II); Shuttle Solar Backscatter Ultra-Violet (SSBUV) instrument; Tank Pressure Control Equipment (TPCE) and Optical Communications Through Windows (OCTW).
 Other experiments included Auroral Photography Experiment (APE-B) Protein Crystal Growth Ill (PCG Ill); Bioserve / Instrumentation Technology Associates Materials Dispersion Apparatus (BIMDA); Investigations into Polymer Membrane Processing (IPMP); Space Acceleration Measurement System (SAMS); Solid Surface Combustion Experiment (SSCE); Ultraviolet Plume imager (UVPI); and the Air Force Maui Optical Site (AMOS) experiment.

 TDRS-E, which became TDRS-5 on orbit, was successfully boosted to geosynchronous orbit at more than 22,000 miles (35400 km) above Earth by two firings of the Inertial Upper Stage (IUS) booster, the last of which occurred approximately 12½ hours into the mission.
 TDRS then deployed its antennas and solar panels, and separation from the IUS took place less than 45 minutes later.

 The TDRS network of satellites provides the vital communication link between Earth and low-orbiting spacecraft such as the Space Shuttle.
 Until the STS-43 deployment, there were three TDRS spacecraft on orbit above the equator: two were in the west position over the Pacific Ocean, southwest of Hawaii.
 TDRS-4 was in the east position over the northeast corner of Brazil.
 TDRS-B was lost in the Challenger accident in 1986.
 After STS-43, the two satellites in the west became on-orbit spares; TDRS-5, after activation, checkout and calibration, officially became the primary provider of services in the west location on October 7, 1991.
 It was stationed at 175° west longitude.